 Make a note of the following before proceeding with setting up Runner:

-You must have the necessary software and hardware requirements for the runner to perform efficiently.
+You must fulfil the necessary software and hardware requirements for the runner to perform efficiently.
 For more information, see Software and Hardware Requirements.

-Ensure that the machine where you are installing the Runner can communicate with the APIs and Traceable Platform.
+Ensure that the machine on which you are installing the Runner can communicate with the APIs and Traceable Platform.

 Runners are not scoped by the environment.
 They are available for all environments.